krlohnes/pysnoo2/README.md

 ![Python package](https://github.com/rado0x54/pysnoo/workflows/Python%20package/badge.svg)
 [![PyPI license](https://img.shields.io/pypi/l/pysnoo)](https://pypi.python.org/pypi/pysnoo)
 [![PyPI versions](https://img.shields.io/pypi/pyversions/pysnoo)](https://pypi.python.org/pypi/pysnoo)
-# pysnoo
+# pysnoo2
-pysnoo is a python library to interact with the SNOO Smart Sleeper Bassinet
+pysnoo2 is a python library to interact with the SNOO Smart Sleeper Bassinet. pysnoo2 is based on pysnoo by @rado0x54

 ## Disclaimer
 Please use this library at your own risk and make sure that you do not violate the